 Inspection Checklist

 Daily or every 8 hours A

 Quarterly or every 250 hours A + B

 Six month or every 500 hours A + B + C

 Annual or every 1000 hours A + B + C + D

 Two year or every 2000 hours A + B + C + D + E

 Maintenance Inspection Report

 The maintenance inspection report contains checklists for each type of scheduled inspection.

 Make copies of the Maintenance Inspection Report to use for each inspection.
-Maintain completed forms for a minimum of 4 years or in compliance with your employer, jobsite and governmental regulations and requirements.
+Store completed forms for three years.